 Conflict of interest: a conflict of interest may arise where a reasonable person could believe that a regulated member's duty to act in the patient's best interests may be affected or influenced by other competing interests, including financial, non-financial, direct, or indirect transactions with patients or others.
-A conflict of interest can exist even if the regulated member is confident their professional judgment is not being influenced by as a member of this College.
-The College regulates physicians, surgeons and osteopaths.
+A conflict of interest can exist even if the regulated member is confident their professional judgment is not being influenced by the conflicting interest or relationship.

-• &quot;Regulated member" means any person who is registered or who is required to be registered the conflicting interest or relationship.
 (From CPSO's Relationships with Industry practice standard)

-• &quot;May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - "Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.